-With an $m \times n$ contingency table, we introduce a novel point of view on the relationship between the two genes G_i and G_j .
+With an $m \times n$ contingency table, we introduce a novel point of view on the relationship between the two genes G_i and G_j as informatons.
 On the one hand, we must evaluate the significance (p-value) of intergenic interaction, which varies greatly between datasets based on sample size differences.
 On the other hand, we require a quantitative measure of information transmission that is robust against variations in the sample size.
 However, to satisfy these contradictory demands, neither current information theory nor current probability theory is sufficient.
 In particular, because our analysis uses multiple large-scale genomic data, p-value instability is a major issue.

-Here, we describe a theorem that connects information theory and probability theory.
-It claims the equivalence between MI and the p-value, providing a dualistic (i.e., informational/probabilistic) point of view of the interaction between the two informatons.
-The realization probability of MI of two random variables is calculated using the following equations.
+Here, we describe a theorem that connects information theory and probability.
+It claims the equivalence between MI and the p-value, which provides a dualistic (i.e., informational/probabilistic) point of view of the interaction between the two informatons.
+The realization probability of MI of two random variables is calculated using the following two equations.
 We refer to them collectively as the equivalence principle of information and probability.
+This principle holds in the fields of both probability theory and statistics as follows.